Quasi-normal Modes of Static Spherically Symmetric Black Holes in $f(R)$ Theory: Discussion

 \section{Discussion}

 In this work we have focused on the QNMs of a Schwarzschild black hole in a general $f(R)$ theory that allows the $R=0$ solution.
 We came to the conclusion that in general $f(R)$ theories the iso-spectrality between the scalar and the vector mode will not be valid.
 Breaking of iso-spectrality was discussed in the work \cite{Shanki} for the specific case of $\alpha R^2$ theory.
 They claimed this result will be true for all other theories also.
 We found that this claim is not entirely true.
 In general, there will be breaking of isospectrality, but it is possible to have theories where it is not true, such as when $f(R) = \alpha R^3$.
-Indeed, it is possible to conclude that the isospectrality will be violated if $f'' \neq 0$.
+Indeed, it is possible to conclude that the isospectrality will be violated if $f''/(1+f') \neq 0$.

 Secondly, we discussed that the structure of QNMs gets modified at the asymptote.
 This modification arises as an inhomogeneous term alongside the GR contribution.
 Therefore, not only the iso-spectrality will be violated but also the QNM structure will get modified.
-But for $f'' = 0$, this contribution along with the breaking of the isospectrality will be absent.
-As a result one can in principle constrain $\beta$ solely from GW observations.
-In practice, however, this may be difficult to realize.
+But for $f''/(1+f') = 0$, this contribution along with the breaking of the isospectrality will be absent, resulting in zero deviation from GR in first order perturbation.
+This does not imply that the ringdown spectrum will be exactly like GR.
+If we take second order perturbation then we find,